LeetCode Problems with One Line Solution

 In other words, you can observe in the first step whether the total number of stones in the odd-indexed piles is greater than or less than that in the even-indexed piles.
 Then, by planning your moves carefully, you can control the game entirely.
 Knowing this loophole allows you to outsmart unsuspecting players.

-The rules for LeetCode problem #319 "Bulb Switcher" are as follows:
+The rule for LeetCode Problem 319, "Bulb Switcher," is as follows:

 There are n

 light bulbs, all initially turned off.
-We will perform n
+You will perform n

 rounds of operations:

-- In the 1st round, we toggle the switch of every bulb (turning them all on).
+In the 1st round, toggle the switch of every bulb (turn all on).

-- In the 3rd round, we toggle the switch of every third bulb (i.e., bulbs 3, 6, 9, ..., some will be turned off like bulb 3, and some will be turned on like bulb 6).
+In the 3rd round, toggle the switch of every third bulb (toggle bulbs 3, 6, 9... some are turned off, like 3, and some are turned on, like 6)...

 Given a positive integer n

-representing the number of bulbs, the task is to determine how many bulbs are on after n
+representing the number of bulbs, how many bulbs are on after n

-We could use a boolean array to represent the on/off state of these bulbs and simulate the entire process, then count the result.
-However, this approach lacks elegance.
-The optimal solution is as follows:
+We could use a boolean array to represent the switch states of the bulbs, simulate the operations, and count the results.
+However, this method lacks elegance; the best solution is as follows:

 int bulbSwitch(int n) {